digibytewallet/digicoinlib/digicoinlib_flutter/README.md

 # Digicoinlib for Flutter

-This package provides flutter support for the [digicoinlib](https://pub.dev/packages/digicoinlib) library for Sumcoin and other cryptocoins.
+This package provides flutter support for the [digicoinlib](https://pub.dev/packages/digicoinlib) library for DigiByte and other cryptocoins.
 A `DigiCoinlibLoader` widget is included that must be used when targeting web to ensure the library is ready to be used.